Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 No way to track progress (Percent of cards from pack owned) While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:

-Some use /users/{user_id}/action
-Others use /action/{user_id}
-Some include unnecessary words like "get"
-Inconsistent use of plurals

-packs/users/{user_id}/purchase_packs/{pack_name}/{pack_quantity}
-There is no input validation for the quantity of packs bought.
-If I pass in negative number of packs it removes that many of the pack from my account, and credits me the coin price.
-This can work fine when used like returning an item (Like if I have 2 surging sparks packs and purchase -2 of them they get removed from my inventory and I get 2 * pack price back.
-Everything is the same state as before the initial purchase of the packs).
-However, it doesn't check how many of that pack I have, so I can input any size negative number and get essentially infinite coins.
-So I can purchase -10000 Crown Zenith and get 2000000 coins credited to my account.
-It seems like when I do this my pack count for that pack type goes negative as well.
-I can still exploit this by going into "pack debt" for one pack type and then opening unlimited packs of the other types.

 A similar problem happens for /users/{user_id}/open_packs/{pack_name}/{pack_quantity} where I can "open" a negative number of packs and they get added to my inventory.
 This circumnavigates the entire coin system so the exploit above isn't even required.

-There is no way to see how many coins I have

-/collection/{user_id}/get/{type}
-I would recommend making the input case insensitive.
-I was confused after I opened a pack got a Vulpix and tried to check my fire type pokemon and got an empty list when I passed in 'fire'.
-It should be as easy as adding a lower() call to check if the input and a database entry matches.

 The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
 For instance battle.py, collection.py, display.py could use a small documentation touch up.